mlc-ai/web-llm/README.md

 Notes:
 - If `"opfs"` is selected in an environment without OPFS support, cache operations fail with an OPFS availability error.
+- When using `"opfs"`, `appConfig.opfsAccessMode` can be set to `"auto"` to use OPFS sync access handles where supported, or `"sync"` to require sync access handles.
+The default is `"async"`.
 - The `"cross-origin"` backend requires installing and enabling a compatible browser extension.
 - Cross-origin backend currently does not support programmatic tensor-cache deletion; clearing is extension-managed.